-Your child needs an operation to take out his tonsils.
-Your child may also need an operation to take out his adenoids at the same time.
+Your child needs an operation to take out their tonsils.
+Your child may also need an operation to take out their adenoids at the same time.
 These operations are called a tonsillectomy and an adenoidectomy.

 What are tonsils?

 The tonsils are small pieces of tissue at the back of the mouth, beside the tongue.
 They help fight germs.
-There is 1 tonsil on either side of the throat.
+There is one tonsil on either side of the throat.

 What are adenoids?